-ATRT2 Draft New GAC-Related Recommendations
+ATRT2's New GAC-Related Recommendations

 Hypothesis of Problem

-Notwithstanding the substantial progress made by ICANN and the GAC in implementing the ATRT1 recommendations, there are a number of issues with respect to the GAC that still need evaluation.
+Notwithstanding the substantial progress made by ICANN and the GAC in implementing ATRT1 recommendations, there are a number of issues with respect to the GAC that still need evaluation.
 There is a perceived lack of transparency of GAC work methods as well as concern about the inherent barriers for participation in ICANN due to the complexity of the ICANN model and the immense level of information.
 As discussed in the ATRT1 report, there continues to be a lack of GAC early involvement in the various ICANN policy processes.
 Overall, there is concern about whether ICANN is doing everything it can to bolster its legitimacy in the eyes of countries that do not participate in the GAC, especially countries in the developing world.

-Background Research Undertaken

 Summary of Relevant Public Comment Responses

-Responses from the community highlighted the feeling that while the GAC’s input to policy discussions is important, the process and discussion involved in developing GAC views are often opaque.
+Responses from the community highlighted the feeling that while the GAC’s input to policy discussions is important, the processes and discussions involved in developing GAC views are often opaque.
 There were specific calls for community visibility into GAC work methods and processes.
 Comments show that this lack of insight into GAC discussion and work methods can result in confusion for the stakeholders upon the receipt of GAC Advice.
 As confirmed by comments from one government official, the “GAC’s role is critical in ensuring the wider public interest is taken into account” in ICANN decision-making, so it is important for its role and performance to be regularly subject to scrutiny by the wider ICANN community.”
 Another commenter suggested that the GAC employ metrics to measure the GAC’s accountability, including “third party assessment of the advice, through interviews with the Board, constituency leadership, and community members.”

 The GAC has achieved notable progress in defining and providing greater visibility into the GAC consensus process, resulting in an amendment to Principle 47 of the GAC’s Operating Principles at the October 2011 ICANN meeting in Dakar.
 Principle 47 states that “consensus is understood to mean the practice of adopting decisions by general agreement in the absence of any formal objection.”